The Sound Relationship House theory is the basis of couples work and couples intensive retreats

 3. Turn Towards.
 Accept bids for emotional connection.
 The small moments of everyday life are actually the building blocks of a relationship.
 Your partner may either turn toward, turn away, or turn against a bid for connection from you.
 A bid is a gesture—verbal or nonverbal— for some sort of positive connection: conversation, humor, affection or support.
 The very small everyday moments in a relationship are opportunities—opportunities for turning toward one another, opportunities that can build the Emotional Bank Account.

 4. The Positive Perspective.
 A positive perspective occurs when the friendship in your relationship is strong.
 To create this, you need to build your couple friendship by strengthening the first three levels of the Sound Relationship House.
 This fourth level represents what it feels like in the relationship.
 Whether it is positive or negative determines the presence of positive attitudes in problem-solving discussions and the success of repair attempts.

 5. Manage Conflict.
 We use the term “managing” conflict rather than “resolving” conflict because relationship conflict is natural and has functional, positive aspects.
 For example, it helps you learn how to better love and understand your partner, deal with change, and renew courtship and romance over time.
 You work to manage but not eliminate conflict using six core skills.

 - Accept your partner’s influence.
 Be open to negotiate and compromise

 - Practice self-soothing.
-Keep yourself calm.
+Keeping yourself calm helps calm your partner.